Affiliate History and Overview

 The recent census showed that over 62 homes in Garrett County did not have indoor running water, that over 262 families were living in two rooms or less.
 We have great need.
 That same census showed that 77% of families in Garrett County have their own homes, but that over 50% of those homes are over 60 years old and in need of repairs and many are trailers.

 Our annual funding comes mostly from contributions by individuals.
-The only government funding we use is a SHOP grant through HUD.
 We do have a Square Foot Club and a Dream Builders Society but again most of our funding is by individuals.